Game Design: How Did We Do It for Heroes?

 These include the characters, challenges, effects, and other features of the gameplay itself.

-Let’s take for example I Am Jesus Christ, one of the newest video games in 2022.
+Let’s take, for example, I Am Jesus Christ, one of the newest video games in 2022.

 The characters include Jesus, the disciples, and the people He healed and ministered to.
 Challenges include the 30 iconic miracles He did such as the feeding of the 5,000.

-Meanwhile, for trivia games, components include the questions to answer, power-ups to boost your game, and the like.
+Meanwhile, for trivia games, components include questions to answer, power-ups to boost your game, and the like.

 Superbook Bible Trivia Game, for instance, has Gizmo as your robot guide.
-Challenges include 20 fun games, 39 Bible stories or episodes, among others.
+Challenges include 20 fun games, and 39 Bible stories or episodes, among others.

 4) Mechanics